Standing Up for Safe Schools

-I stood for election in 2019 to bring my experience as a family nurse practitioner and healthcare leader to Bend-La Pine Schools.
-Never did I imagine then that I would now be helping guide our district through a global pandemic while hiring a new superintendent and working to dismantle institutional racism.
-And yet the overlapping crises of 2020 reinforced the very belief that inspired me to run in the first place: Healthy communities begin with healthy schools.
+I stood for election in 2019 to bring my experience as a primary care provider to the Bend-La Pine School Board.
+I did not then imagine I would spend my first term helping guide our district through a global pandemic while hiring a new superintendent.
+And yet the overlapping challenges of these last several years have reinforced the very belief that inspired me to run in the first place: Healthy communities begin with healthy schools.

-Our schools have long played an enormous role in the health and wellness of our communities, but never has that role been more prominent, or more contentious, than in the months since Covid-19 forced the closure of our buildings.
-As we work together to control the spread of infection and reopen our schools, we must aspire to return to a school system safer, healthier, and more just than the system we inherited.
+Our schools have long played an enormous role in the health and wellness of our communities, but never has that role been more prominent, or more divisive, than since the emergence of COVID-19.
+As we work together to address profound learning loss and trauma, we must aspire to an education system that is safer, healthier, and more just than the one we inherited.

 Learn more about the Bend-La Pine School Board and contact us here.

 P.O.
 Box 7921, Bend, OR 97708